mikiyukio/CFGA_CARS196_train/README.md

 6: Acknowledgements
 ---------------------------------------------------
-our code are partially modified on these great repositories:
+our code are partially based on these great repositories:

 https://github.com/msight-tech/research-ms-loss